 Will the project result in detours, transportation restrictions, or other impacts to normal traffic flow or to existing transportation facilities during construction?
 How long are construction activities estimated to last?
-Yes, minor traffic interruptions are anticipated.
-No permanent changes to transportation facilities would occur.
-Construction activities are estimated to last approximately 50 months from start to finish.
+It is not anticipated that transportation restrictions or adverse impacts will occur during this project.
+Construction for the project is anticipated to last 3 months.
 Will there be any permanent change to existing transportation facilities?
 If so, what are the changes, and how would the changes affect the public?
-No, permanent changes to transportation facilities would occur.
+No, the project would not result in any permanent changes to transportation facilities.
 Will the project interrupt or impede emergency response services from fire, police, ambulance or any other emergency or safety response providers?
 If so, describe any coordination that will occur with emergency response providers?
 How long will service interruptions last, if applicable?
 No, the project would not interrupt or impede emergency response services.
 Is there any other information relevant to the project area or the proposed work as it pertains to Land Use and Transportation?
 No.